 How to Write a Penalty Abatement Request Letter

 It comes as no surprise that those writing a penalty abatement letter for the first time worry about what to include.
 This process is not as complicated as you may think.
+The first step is to gather all of the necessary documentation.
+This includes your tax returns, any letters you have received from the IRS regarding your penalties, and any other documentation that supports your claims.
+Once you have everything together, it’s time to start writing your letter.
 It comes down to seven critical sections:

 1. Record Your Information and the Penalty Information